 - MAP Testing for grades 3-8

-- Grade 6 (1st Trimester): computer lab rules, File organization, Type to Learn, Scratch programming
+- Grade 6 (1st Trimester): reminder on use of devices and signing on, File organization, Type to Learn, Scratch programming